waelmomar/BankAccountGUI/README.md

 # BankAccountGUI
--Start and End Date checkbox
+- Start and End Date checkbox
--Start and End Date logic
+- Start and End Date logic
--Modulo of Dialogs
+- Modulo of Dialogs
--Redeisgn of UI
+- Redeisgn of UI